 Dementia is not a specific disease.
 It is a combination of symptoms associated with a decline in memory and effects on thinking ability that may affect how an individual performs their daily tasks.
-Alzheimer’s disease is responsible for at least 60-80% of the cases.
+Alzheimer’s disease is responsible for at least 60-80% of the cases and hence a good number of dementia cases are alzheimer’s patients.
 It is followed by vascular dementia, which occurs after a stroke.

 There are other symptoms that cause dementia, some of which are reversible, such as vitamin deficiencies and thyroid problems.